enkron/enkron.github.io/in/index.md

 I also have a great interest in systems programming: especially the development in Rust.

-Always try to keep my level of awareness of technologies up to date, hence I periodically read books about old but super important stuff (Linux API, data structures, algorithms etc) and new projects as well (Docker, Rust etc).
+Always try to keep my level of awareness of technologies up to date, hence i periodically read books about old but super important stuff (Linux API, data structures, algorithms &c) and new projects as well (Rust, WASM, Kubernetes &c).
 Also aspire to contribute to open source software one day.

-From the software development perspective I try to grab hands on experience by develop pet projects (please check my [github](https://github.com/enkron) account for examples).
-Currently I\'m digging into the type system, data structures and references\' lifetimes.
+From the software development perspective i try to grab hands on experience by develop pet projects (please check my [github](https://github.com/enkron) account for examples).
+Currently i\'m digging into the type system, data structures and references\' lifetimes.
 And plan to integrate concurrent/async programming into my daily activities.

-In my last work experience I dealt with bare-metal servers rather than the now familiar cloud solutions.
-To automate routine processes I was creating Ansible playbooks for upgrade and deployment Confluence instances to the stage and production environments.
+In my last work experience i dealt with bare-metal servers rather than the now familiar cloud solutions.
+To automate routine processes i was creating Ansible playbooks for upgrade and deployment Confluence instances to the stage and production environments.
 Also was deploying and troubleshooting Bitbucket\'s mirror farm.
 Our team has created CI/CD